tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/write-your-paper/research-paper-lyx.md

 ## Overview

-Welcome to this building block dedicated to LaTex and Lyx, where we equip you with the essential tools to create professional research papers and captivating presentations.
-First, we introduce you to LaTex and LyX.
+Welcome to this building block dedicated to LaTeX and Lyx, where we equip you with the essential tools to create professional research papers and captivating presentations.
+First, we introduce you to LaTeX and LyX.
 Then, we provide LyX templates for research papers and presentation slides.

 ## LaTeX